nebari-dev/governance/practices/development.md

 > You can [use GitHub's task issue tracking features](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists) to keep track of tasks associated with an issue.

 As work is done towards a backlog item, **update the top comment of the issue** with new information and tasks.
-Each parent issue is the {term}`Source of Truth` for all work associated with it (instead of, for example, an issue created as a sub-task for that item).

 ### Tracking upstream issues